Security

 Disaster Recovery and Business Continuity

 Kritik has annual reviews and revisions of the business continuity and disaster recovery plans.
-We distribute our production operations across four separate physical locations and provide redundant power and connectivity to networks using our hosting provider services.
-Kritik also stores backups from our primary operating environment more than 500 kilometres away in a separate location.
+Our production operations are distributed across multiple availability zones for resiliency and automatic recovery.
+In each availability zone our cloud provider has redundant power and connectivity to the internet.
+Kritik also stores backups from our primary operating environment in a separate region.

 Third-Party Service Providers

-For certain aspects of our operations, Kritik uses third party providers, including Sendgrid, DigitalOcean, Amazon Web Services (AWS), and Intercom.
+For certain aspects of our operations, Kritik uses third party providers, including SendGrid, Amazon Web Services (AWS), Stripe, and Intercom.
 We take appropriate steps to ensure that the security stance of Kritik is maintained where those organizations can have an impact on the safety of our production environment or customer data.
-Kritik establishes agreements with all third-party providers that require them to honour our customers ' confidentiality commitments.
+Kritik establishes agreements with all third-party providers that require them to honour our customers' confidentiality commitments.

-We use Sendgrid for sending notifications emails and text messages to users.
+We use SendGrid for sending notifications emails and text messages to our users.
 Their data centers are from top-notch service providers from around the world and have the Service Organization Controls (SOC2) Type 2 reports as a result of their rigorous measures to protect consumer data, including a high level of physical security protection measures.
-For more information, see their security page.
+For more information, see SendGrid’s security page.

 Kritik uses Intercom for our service support inquiries.
 Intercom complies with SOC2 (Type II) Trust Services Principles, the EU-US Privacy Shield, and the Cloud Security Alliance.
 As we do, they host their data and services on AWS.
 For more information, see their security page.